How To Fish Lake Perris

 East End Flats

-When the weeds are just developing or dying off, this huge flat fishes very well, creating deep channels in the vegetation.
-Bass will hide in weed-filled holes and ambush bait.
+When the weeds are just starting to grow or are dying off, this huge flat is a great place to fish because it makes deep pathways in the plants.
+Bass will hide in holes full of weeds and wait for food there.

-Holes should be fished with a grass flipping jig, wacky rig senko, Mojo rig, Texas rig, weedless tubes or even a drop shot.
+Use a grass turning jig, a wacky rig senko, a Mojo rig, a Texas rig, weedless tubes, or even a drop shot to fish in holes.

-Fish the weedline edges parallel with crankbaits, lipless crankbaits, spinnerbaits, frog lures, soft plastic swimbaits, umbrella rigs, swim jigs, underspin jigs or chatterbaits.
+Use crankbaits, lipless crankbaits, spinnerbaits, frog lures, soft plastic swimbaits, umbrella rigs, swim jigs, underspin jigs, or chatterbaits to fish along the edges of the weedline.

-Lastly, there are several small drainage ditches that should be checked for fish as well.
+Last but not least, there are a few small drainage ditches that should also be checked for fish.

 Located: east side